-In 2019, the Johnson County Medical Reserve Corps continued to work and train with the JC Health Department.
-No new funding for the Corps was received in 2019.
+In 2021, the Johnson County Medical Reserve Corps continued to work and train with the JC Health Department.
+No new funding for the Corps was received in 2021.
 It is uncertain if state funding will be forthcoming in the future and even more uncertain as to the approach the MRCs will take regarding preparedness throughout the state in the upcoming months.

-Preparedness Staff for 2019: Left: Betsy Swearingen, Public Health Preparedness Coordinator and MRC Unit Leader.
+Preparedness Staff for 2021: Left: Betsy Swearingen, Public Health Preparedness Coordinator and MRC Unit Leader.

 Jennifer Warner, Assistant Public Health Preparedness Coordinator, Back-up MRC Unit Leader.
-Not pictured: Claudia Bigelow, Grant Administrator.